 Holmegate is the ultimate rural retreat.
 Whichever bedroom you end up in when the music stops, the only sounds to disturb your sleep will be the sigh of the wind and the wings of the bats.

 So it’s down to you to book a house that will keep every generation happy.
 Holmegate ticks the boxes for kids with activities inside and out that’ll win the day for you and make memories for them.

 They’ll dive right in on day one when they see the pool in the garden.
 If they’re ever done with that, the adventure playground awaits.
 Before tea, there’s just time for hide-and-seek in the expansive acres, or cricket or croquet on the English lawns.

 Holmegate and the Jurassic Coast make a wonderful destination in autumn and winter.
 There are great walks from the house into East Holme and the countryside around.
 The Farm Shop at Holme for Gardens has a scrumptious selection of local food and you can pick up fish and shellfish caught fresh each morning from Cove Fish in Lulworth Cove.
-For a hearty lunch and some great local ales head to The Weld Arms in East Lulworth, or one of the many other good pubs close by.
+For a hearty lunch head to one of the many excellent pubs close by.